AppIntro/AppIntro/README.md

 askForPermissions(new String[]{Manifest.permision.CAMERA, Manifest.permission.READ_CONTACTS}, 2);
 ```

-NOTE: It is advised that you only put one permission in the String array unless you want the app to ask for multiple perms on the same slide.
+**NOTE:** It is advised that you only put one permission in the String array unless you want the app to ask for multiple permissions on the same slide.

 ## Example
 See example code here on Github.
 You can also see it live.
 Download [this app from Google Play.](https://play.google.com/store/apps/details?id=paolorotolo.github.com.appintroexample).